BradleyCulley/bradleyculley.github.io/_posts/2025-07-13-sunstream.md

 <p>
     Below is an updated version of a poem I wrote that summer.
-    It wasn't for a class or a group or anything: just felt like writing it.
+    It wasn't for a class or a group or anything.
+I just felt like writing it.
     I don't remember if I wrote it while working at the camp, or during time spent at my childhood home in Maine.
 </p>